tmbnrt/tmbnrt/README.md

 ## Hi there 👋, welcome to my GitHub profile!

-I'm Tim Beinert, a passionate software developer and engineer from Germany.
+I'm Tim Beinert, a passionate software developer with engineering background from Germany.
 My journey began during my engineering studies, when I stepped into the development of simulation software.
 Since then, I've been focused on digitizing industrial engineering processes through custom-built software solutions.

 What drives me?
 The ever-evolving nature of software development — it constantly challenges me to learn and grow.